Hey, Cinderella!: Plot

-Afterwards, Kermit receives a personal invitation to Arthur and Cinderella's royal wedding.
-Sitting by a well and reading it, it includes he must bring a present for King Goshposh.
+Afterwards, Kermit reads a personal invitation to Arthur and Cinderella's wedding, and finds he must bring a present for King Goshposh.
 After reading it, he remarks "How's that for a Happily ever after?" before jumping backwards into the well.

 Development

 Hey, Cinderella! was originally conceived as a Snow White series by new CBS children's programming executive Fred Silverman, as a fallback option during contract negotiations with Captain Kangaroos Bob Keeshan.
 Silverman brought in Jon Stone and Tom Whedon, whom he had worked with on the CBS Children's Film Festival, to write the pilot, and Jim Henson, who recommended using his Muppets over the realistic-looking animal puppets Stone and Whedon had envisioned in their original draft, as producer/director.
-When CBS re-signed Keeshan, development on Snow White halted, and Silverman gave Stone and Whedon permission to shop their pilot around.
+When CBS re-signed Keeshan, development on Snow White halted, and Silverman gave Stone and Whedon permission to sell their pilot around.

 After the writers got ABC's approval, the network insisted they change the story's heroine to Cinderella.
 The series idea got axed when ABC's Roone Arledge landed a Saturday NCAA college football game-of-the-week broadcast deal, requiring a revamp of their late morning/early afternoon Saturday schedule.
-The pilot was revised to a one-hour special, and Henson filmed it in Canada (presumably at CBC's studios in Toronto) in the fall of 1968.
+The pilot was revised to a one-hour special, and Henson filmed it in Canada (At Robert Lawrence Studios in Toronto, Ontario) in the fall of 1968.
 This project was the first collaboration of future Sesame Street-ers Henson, Joe Raposo, and Stone.